-Two distinctive Eucharistic liturgies (ritualistic spiritual worship services) are offered at St. Paul's every Sunday morning during "season."
+Two distinctive Eucharistic liturgies (ritualistic spiritual worship services) are offered at St. Paul's every Sunday morning.

 Here's how they differ:

 Our 10 a.m. service uses Rite II, a more contemporary English polished over our long history of worship in the vernacular.
-In "season," November through April, the organ or piano accompany the choir to enhance the liturgy.
+Organ or piano music accompanies the choir to enhance the liturgy.

 If you are from the Roman Catholic or Lutheran tradition, you will feel right at home here.
 Even if you've never been inside a church and are now discovering your spirituality, you will be welcome at St. Paul's.
 A printed guide, or worship bulletin, is provided to help you follow the service.